 Bruce-Guadalupe Community School merged with the United Community Center in 1990, became one of the first "choice" schools in 1991 and received charter school status in 2000.
 The schools have a combined attendance of more than 700 students.
 The 54,000 square foot Bruce-Guadalupe Middle School was inaugurated in May 2002.
+The UCC Acosta Middle School welcomed its first class of 6th grade students in August 2016.

 About 97 percent of the schools' students are Hispanic, and about 80 percent come from low-income families.
 Most of the students are eligible for free or reduced-price lunches.
 42% of students' parents have a middle school education or less and 58% have completed high school.